cbeck88/conf-rs/README.md

 ## Topics

-This section discusses more advanced features and usage patterns, and alternatives.
+This section discusses more advanced features and usage patterns, as well as alternatives.

 ### Reading files